 May your kingdom come [soon].
-May your will be done here on earth just as it is in heaven (Matt.
-6:10).
-Take time to declare His kingdom to come to your life, your family, your church, your city, your region, your nation.
+May your will be done here on earth just as it is in heaven (Matthew 6:10).
+Take time to declare His kingdom to come to your life, your family, your church, your city, your region, and your nation.
 Pray for the unreached that are without Christ.

 God’s will is God’s Word.
 Read the Word and pray the Word of God!
-His Word is filled with living power (Heb.
-4:12).
+His Word is filled with living power (Hebrews 4:12).
 Declare His kingdom to come.
 Within the past few years, crime has dropped by 28% in the county in which I live.
 I am convinced it is a direct answer to the prayers of God’s people in our region.

 The Provision Room

 I took my three daughters out to eat recently.
 Afterwards we went shopping and I told them they could each pick out a piece of jewelry.
 It was so much fun!
-I am their daddy!
-That’s how our heavenly Father feels about you asking Him for your needs to be met with abundance left over to give to others!
+I am their Daddy!
+That’s how our heavenly Father feels about you asking Him for your needs to be met, with abundance left over to give to others!

 The Freedom Room